 • You will benefit from a wide range of follow-up services including specialist tuition, parents’ and children’s courses and a range of books and learning resources to help with home study.

 If you are unsure whether an assessment is needed for your child, book a specialist parent consultation to discuss the next steps.
-If you go on to book an assessment, the consultation fee will be deducted from the assessment fee.

 We want everyone to be able to access dyslexia support.
 We offer bursary funding for our dyslexia assessments and some other services to low-income families.
 We also offer the option to pay for a dyslexia assessment in instalments.